SoftUni-Internal/interactive-content/EN/07-Arrays/04-Reading-and-Printing-Array.md

 If the arrays are identical find the **sum of the first one** and print on the console following message:
 `"Arrays are identical.
 Sum: {sum}"`.

-Otherwise find the first index where the arrays differ and print on the console following message:
+Otherwise, find the first index where the arrays differ and print on the console following message:
 `"Arrays are not identical.
 Found difference at {index} index."`.

 ## Examples
 |**Input**|**Output**|